 - Antihistamines or corticosteroids

-- Injectable epinephrine if your child is known to have severe allergic reactions
+- Injectable epinephrine, for those with known severe allergic reactions

-- Procedures to stimulate the immune system (immunotherapy) to reduce the chance of repeated severe reactions
+- Immunotherapy to reduce the chance of repeated severe reactions

 Symptoms of these bites include: